-The OAC Moodle page serves to house most assessment documents-with the exception of Program Review, which is housed with Institutional Effectiveness (IE).
+The OAC Moodle page continues to house most assessment documents-with the exception of Program Review, which is housed with Institutional Effectiveness (IE).
 The OAC Moodle page houses assessment reports for both curricular and cocurricular assessment.
 The page was renamed from "Assessments-Faculty Resource" to "Assessment Resources" to reflect this change.
 This page is organized topically, identifying members and archiving reports on the home page and organizing subsequent tabs by curricular and cocurricular assessment.
 There is an additional tab for OAC members only that aids them in writing annual department reports.

-Curricular assessment at Sandburg includes General Education Outcomes (GEO) assessment, for it is embedded directly into the Classroom Assessment Report (CAR).
+Currently, curricular assessment at Sandburg includes GEO assessment, for it is embedded directly into the Classroom Assessment Report (CAR).
 The OAC designed rubrics for faculty to utilize when completing their CARs.
-These rubrics were first established in Spring 2012 and have been continually updated to enhance the assessment process.
+These rubrics were first established in Spring 2012 and were continually updated to enhance the assessment process.
 In Fall 2015, the CAR was updated to embed GEO assessment and implement an electronic process.
 CARs are submitted annually, and the OAC representative compiles CAR data from their respective department.
+This process is being updated, though, with a CAR Pilot planned for the 2023-2024 academic year.
+During that process, faculty can expect to see that GEO assessment and curricular assessment will be assessed independently.

-Cocurricular assessment remains an area of focus for Sandburg, but it will be housed in a new committee established in Fall 2022, a result of the Academy tutelage.
+Cocurricular assessment remains an area of focus for Sandburg, but like GEO assessment, it will be housed with the GEOPAC.
 During 2011-2012, the OAC implemented a non-instructional assessment initiative and thus developed three forms to assess the Business and Support Services at Sandburg.
 These forms were similar to the instructional CAR counterparts but focused on areas outside of the classroom.
 In Fall 2013, those non-instructional areas completed one of these assessment documents a year.
 Meanwhile, each of these departments was also completing a Program Review.
 The Quality Initiative (QI), established by IE, revised the Program Review process, and the OAC timelines for these non-instructional areas became superfluous.
 Nonetheless, cocurricular assessment is still a necessity, so during Summer 2017, the Assistant Dean of Assessment generated a Cocurricular Assessment Form that was piloted during the 2017-2018, 2018-2019, and 2019-2020 academic years.
-During the Academy Roundtable, cocurricular assessment was redefined and will move forward in the 2022-2023 academic year.
+During the Academy Roundtable, cocurricular assessment was redefined and will move forward with a pilot in the 2023-2024 academic year.
 Also included in this document are the placement testing summary reports.
 Accuplacer replaced Compass testing September 1, 2016, and departments are still reviewing data to ensure students are placed in appropriate courses.